skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.7.2
+- Added `result.inputs(type)` get the inputs for this request.
+Type is optional and can be a string or array of strings.
+- Fixed `result.inputTypes` bug.

 ## New in version 2.7.1
 - Fixed `input.require()` bug.